matterholt/matterPage/front/src/content/positions/seniorValidationTechician.md

 isCurrent: false
 id: 1
 ---
-The lead analyst for assigned projects.
-Documented results and presented findings to the team.
-Provided feedback to improve the design of the suspension model
+The lead analyst for assigned projects.Set up a accurate virtual representation of a vehicle's suspension.
+Researched alternative ways for team to work more efficiently, by python scripts, visual basic, or in 3D printing.

 ### Highlights